Breads

 Now pour the yeast mixture into the flour mixture, and then add 40 grams of extra virgin olive oil.

-Using a spatula, stir the dough under there are no dry bits left.
+Using a spatula, stir the dough until there are no dry bits left.
 It’s going to look like a wet, shaggy mess.
 This is okay!

 Once your dough looks like this, cover with plastic wrap and a kitchen towel and allow to rest on the counter for 5 minutes.